Quality Rules

 Usage examples of Row-level checks

-Below are fully specified examples of how to define checks declaratively in YAML format and programmatically with DQX classes.
+Below are fully specified examples of how to define row-level checks declaratively in YAML format and programmatically with DQX classes.
 Both are equivalent and can be used interchangeably.

-Checks define in YAML
+Checks defined in YAML

 # is_not_null check